HabitatMap/HabitatMap/_posts/2022-05-02-breathe-better-with-aircasting-actions.md

   - health
   - instruments
 ---
-[AirCasting Actions](<AirCasting Actions is a free resource for helping you and your community actively understand the air you are breathing and start taking action to improve it.
+[](<AirCasting Actions is a free resource for helping you and your community actively understand the air you are breathing and start taking action to improve it.
 Whether you’re a concerned individual or household, a community-based organization, or a teacher the AirCasting Actions digital toolkit has what you need to get started with air quality monitoring.
-Navigate to your focus area for guides, worksheets, inspiration, and activities to help inform and activate action plans for cleaner air. >) is a free resource for helping you and your community actively understand the air you are breathing and start taking action to improve it.
-Whether you’re a concerned individual or household, a community-based organization, or a teacher the AirCasting Actions digital toolkit has what you need to get started with air quality monitoring.
-Navigate to your focus area for guides, worksheets, inspiration, and activities to help inform and activate action plans for cleaner air.
+Navigate to your focus area for guides, worksheets, inspiration, and activities to help inform and activate action plans for cleaner air. >)Navigate to your focus area for guides, worksheets, inspiration, and activities to help inform and activate action plans for cleaner air.

 ## TEACHERS